gmbcode/TBotDiscord/README.md

 - I did try testing the bot with async MongoDB clients but it did not yield noticeable performance improvements
 - The codebase relied on json files earlier prior to the migration to MongoDB which made it very inefficient as all users files needed to be loaded for each query
 - Appropriate MongoDB indexes were set up for unique fields commonly accessed to speed up query times
+- The overall user experience relies a bit heavily on typing as opposed to discord interactions due to time constraints and realising it a lot later down the project